 Methodology

-The complexity of educational systems (Evans et al 2018) can be seen to warrant an integration of quantitative and qualitative perspectives into a mixed methods design (Roberts & Onwuegbuzie 2004).
+The complexity of educational systems (Evans et al. 2018) can be seen to warrant an integration of quantitative and qualitative perspectives into a mixed methods design (Roberts & Onwuegbuzie 2004).
 This also holds for analysis of educational policy.
 Bruun et al. (2019) recently combined qualitative discourse analysis with linguistic networks in a mixed methodology for transcripts of group discussions called thematic discourse network analysis (TDNA).
 The analysis revealed and graphically displayed hidden themes to provide a nuanced and rich picture of the data.
 Bruun et al. (2019) analysed group discussions and used qualitative discourse analysis to the discussion into conversation units, where each unit “should appear to be a distinct part in the sense that it ends as the conversation is exhausted […]” (p.
 325).
 In contrast, this study relied on official documents, which are related to different discursive and social practices (i.e. the practices of politicians, document authors, the teachers who’s teaching the documents concern, the leaders of these teachers, and other stakeholders, such as researchers and industry).
 Critical discourse analysis (CDA, e.g. Fairclough, Muldering, & Wodak 2011) is well suited for analyzing such documents in light of different discursive and social practices.
 For example, Fairclough et al. (2011) reports that CDA has been used with computer-based analyses of keywords to analyze historical developments of UK political discourse.
 This combination of CDA and keyword analysis has demonstrated its “heuristic value in directing the analysts’ gaze in unexpected and often fruitful directions” (p.
 366).
 Here, we first show how we used critical discourse analysis, and then proceed to show in short, how we employed TDNA.
 The following sections follow Andersen (2017), which also contains detailed descriptions of the methodology.

 Critical discourse analysis in the present study